 A colourful sunset over Durdle Door on the Jurassic Coast ©Getty

-Why it’s special: That iconic stone archway, of course.
+Durdle Door’s iconic stone archway is popular with photographers, and it’s easy to see why.
 This natural wonder soars out of the cliffs like a dinosaur curled around a stretch of beach and wonderfully clear water.

-How to find it: Reach Durdle Door via a short walk along the South West Coast Path.
-West Lulworth, Dorset, BH20 5PU
+Reach Durdle Door via a short walk along the South West Coast Path from West Lulworth, Dorset.

 Holkham, Norfolk, England

 Holkham beach is located on the North Norfolk coast of East Anglia, ©Getty